Darren-Lim-School-Project/ICT1009/README.md

 ### Configuration

 By default, spring will default to using an in memory database (h2) and tomcat's standard session implementation.
 To change this, copy `application.yml.example` to `application.yml` under `config/` and configure accordingly.

+## Frontend
+You should be at least running Node >14.
+Remember to start up the backend (`spring-boot:run`) in addition to running `hot`.

+### Developing
+- `npm install`
+- `npm run hot`

 ## Docker